 Surgery, chemotherapy, palliative care, severe infection, poisoning, kidney disease, liver disease to name a few.

-Antibiotics are a class of drug used to treat bacterial infections but it can still take a little while for them to kill off the infection.
-Most viral infections can not be treated with medications to kill the virus and it is the role of the cat’s own immune system to launch an attack on the invading virus.
+Antibiotics are a class of drug used to treat bacterial infections.
+It can take a few days for them to kill off the infection.
+Most viral infections cannot be treated with medications to kill the virus.
+It is the role of the cat’s own immune system to launch an attack on the invading virus.
 This can take some time, and supportive care is necessary for many instances to help your cat while his own immune system fights the disease.

 Surgery may be required in the event of an accident (hit by a car, a fall etc), to treat a congenital disorder, remove a tumour, abscess, dental extraction, remove stones (bladder, kidney), repair broken bones, spaying, and neutering, remove blockages.
 Some surgeries are fairly minor and won’t require a great deal of supportive care, the age and condition of your cat are also factors.
 A younger, healthy cat will bounce back much quicker than an older or very young kitten.